gracedowns/gracedowns/README.md

 ## Hi, I'm Grace!

 - A girl with a liberal arts degree sharing her journey into the computer science field
-- Recently completed the Google Data Analytics Course
+- I'm currently solidifying my SQL skills and building a CS portfolio
-- I'm currently solidifying my SQL skills and beginning to build a CS portfolio
+- Interested in all areas of CS, but a particularly big fan of data
 - Problem solving is my drug of choice